EthxnDev/Minestrike-Hub/README.md

 # Minestrike-Hub

-## Made by PceLmao for MineStrike Network
+Made by PceLmao for MineStrike Network
+#Languages:
+Java